 Call for Scores 2019 “without framing”

-Rosetta is internationally calling for new music, for our summer concert 2019 held in Kansai Region, Japan.
+Rosetta is internationally calling for new music, for our summer concert 2019 held in Kyoto, Japan.

 Beholders in museums or galleries are able to decide the duration they spend in front of their favorite painting or sculpture, to enjoy, to find different aspects from various angles.
 This is made possible because those visual art work have no time frame, except for the opening hour or period of the exhibition.